maestrojs/cartographer.js/README.md

 	cartographer.config.elementIdentifier

 ## Examples
-Currently, there aren't a lot of great examples but the unit tests actually show all of the features except for eventing.
+Currently, there aren't a lot of great examples but the unit tests actually show all of the features.

 ## Dependencies